kvankova/code-embedder/README.md

 ```
 You need to create a secret with write and repo permissions in the repository settings to pass it as `GITHUB_TOKEN` in the workflow.

-You can specify which `README` files you want to update using the `readme_paths` input.
-This input accepts one or more paths to markdown files, separated by spaces.
-For example: `README.md README2.md`.
-If not specified, the action will update `README.md` file at the root of the repository.
+Use the `readme_paths` input to specify which README files to update.
+Multiple files can be listed with spaces (e.g. `README.md README2.md`).
+By default, only `README.md` in the root directory is updated.

 ## 🔬 Under the hood
-This action:
-1. 📝 reads one or more `README` files from `readme_paths` input,
-1. 🔍 looks for script paths in the `README`s,
-1. 📄 reads the content of the scripts and embeds it in the `README`s at the corresponding locations,
+This action performs the following steps:
+1. 🔎 Scans through the `README` files to identify referenced script files.
+1. 📝 Extracts the contents from those script files and updates the corresponding code blocks in the `README` files.
-1. 🚀 pushes the changes to the repository.
+1. 💾 Commits and pushes the updated documentation back to the repository.